Gobekli Tepe: Interview with Excavation Team

-Jens, I first discovered your writings through your site “The Tepe Telegrams” when I was looking up for further information about Göbekli Tepe.
-The Tepe Telegrams is a wonderful site where you, together with your colleague Oliver, frequently publish articles in relation to Göbekli Tepe in a manner which would also appeal to people with no particular knowledge of archaeology.
+Jens, I first discovered your writings through your site “The Tepe Telegrams” when I was researching Gobekli Tepe for my travel article.
+The Tepe Telegrams is a wonderful site where you, together with your colleague Oliver, frequently publish articles in relation to Gobekli Tepe in a manner which would also appeal to people with no particular knowledge of archaeology.

 Thanks for your kind words!
 Actually, I am really glad about the impression you’ve got of our “Tepe Telegrams” articles, because this was exactly our intention.
 When Oliver and I had the idea to start this weblog we wanted to make our results accessible to everyone interested in the progress of excavations and research at Göbekli Tepe.
 Interest in this peculiar site is still growing and unfortunately there is a huge amount of esoteric and fringe claims regarding the Göbekli Tepe floating around the internet.
 We wanted to give an insight into the actual and factual research results and share these with a public we usually do not reach with academic publications.